Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 ## Scrum roles

-- **This is how it works in the industry:**
+- ##### This is how it works in the industry:
     - The Product Owner is responsible for maximizing the value of the product resulting from work of the Development Team.
-How this is done may vary widely across organizations, Scrum Teams, and individuals.The Product Owner is responsible for maximizing the value of the product resulting from work of the Development Team.
 How this is done may vary widely across organizations, Scrum Teams, and individuals.

     - The Development Team consists of professionals who do the work of delivering a potentially releasable Increment of "Done" product at the end of each Sprint.
 A "Done" increment is required at the Sprint Review.
 Only members of the Development Team create the Increment.
 Optimal Development Team is allowed to have not less than 3 and not more than 9 team members to be able to execute tasks efficiently.

     - The Scrum Master is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
 Scrum Masters do this by helping everyone understand Scrum theory, practices, rules, and values.The Scrum Master is a servant-leader for the Scrum Team.
-The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
-The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

-- **This is how we follow Scrum at Umuzi:**
+- ##### This is how we follow Scrum at Umuzi:
     - Product Owner also acts as a stakeholder for the product.
 This person is in charge of deciding what the MVP, and different versions of the product look like.
 They are also responsible for ensuring the backlog is in correct order.

     - Team Members consist of developers, designers, and anyone who's doing that actual production of work.
 Responsible for working with the Product Owner to break down tasks & reach completion on different ticket items.

     - Scrum Master is the facilitator of the scrum process.
 Helps the team to be productive and acheive their goal by making sure that the resources are available and there are no blockers in acheiving the goal, the team becomes independent over time.

 ## Scrum Meetings